 Description – While translating the description, focus on not just the first one or two lines but the entire description.
 Highlight the main benefits of the app and share social proof.

-A research shows that 12 languages account for 80 percent of global population.
-From these 12, English, Spanish and Chinese cover more than 50 percent of the online population.
+Research shows that 12 languages account for 80% of the global population.
+From these 12, English, Spanish and Chinese cover more than 50% of the online population.
 This means, to expand the reach of your app you would have to take it to newer markets.

 In most cases, there are two main content areas which have to be translated – the functionality of the app – the code and the content within the app.
 The functionality is essential to run the app while content creates a good user experience.
 The importance of each aspect is dependent on each business.
 Decide which one is more crucial for your app.

 Code – Before translating the app, separate the content from the code.
 Because the underlying code will be written in a coding language and mostly doesn’t require much translation.
 Additionally, understand where the code pulls the content which needs to be translated.

 App content – The main step is to select the parts of user interface that need to be translated for users to use the app seamlessly.

 Normally while translating, the mobile app users would want to see menus, settings and navigation buttons in their local language.
 These user interface elements may have to be resized based on the text (longer or shorter) in different languages.
 Adjust the measurements, currency, time, maps and directions to meet the local rules.

 If the content is being pulled from an external content source, for example – from a news reading app.
 In such a case, you would need to translate the content.
 Suppose there is user generated content in your app which varies from tagging saved content to making detailed notes.
 In such cases, consider if your mobile app would accept user generated content and it’s working within the app.
 It is wise to plan ahead and translate the common phrases in the main target language and prepopulate it within the apps.